Seanpesis/Seanpesis/README.md

 ### 11. Task Manager (Linux C Project)
 A terminal-based task management system built in C, running on Linux (WSL2).
 It supports multi-user functionality, task history, due dates, and advanced sorting by name, status, or deadline — all stored in user-specific text files.
 Designed for system-level practice and efficient command-line productivity.
 (C, GCC, Linux, WSL2, System V IPC, Git, GitHub)

+### 12. ShelterGuard
+is a web application that helps drivers in Israel plan safer routes by mapping nearby public shelters and analyzing the safety level of each route.

 ---

 ## 📈 GitHub Stats